Sky Harbor International Airport

 WHERE TO PARK?

 Ballpark Chasers Tip: with so many hotels near Chase Field, avoid driving and parking by choosing a hotel within walking distance to the ballpark.
-Otherwise, we have reports of free parking southwest of the stadium, on Grant St. between 2nd & 3rd (only about a 10 minute walk to the ballpark from here).

 WHERE TO EAT?